nginxinc/nginx-wiki/source/modules/memc.rst

 How it works
 ^^^^^^^^^^^^
 It implements the memcached TCP protocol all by itself, based upon the ``upstream`` mechanism.
 Everything involving I/O is non-blocking.

 The module itself does not keep TCP connections to the upstream memcached servers across requests, just like other upstream modules.
-For a working solution, see section [[#Keep-alive connections to memcached servers|Keep-alive connections to memcached servers]].
+For a working solution, see section `Keep-alive connections to memcached servers`_.

 Memcached commands supported
 ----------------------------
 The memcached storage commands [[#set $memc_key $memc_flags $memc_exptime $memc_value|set]], [[#add $memc_key $memc_flags $memc_exptime $memc_value|add]], [[#replace $memc_key $memc_flags $memc_exptime $memc_value|replace]], [[#prepend $memc_key $memc_flags $memc_exptime $memc_value|prepend]], and [[#append $memc_key $memc_flags $memc_exptime $memc_value|append]] uses the ``$memc_key`` as the key, ``$memc_exptime`` as the expiration time (or delay) (defaults to 0), ``$memc_flags`` as the flags (defaults to 0), to build the corresponding memcached queries.

 If ``$memc_value`` is not defined at all, then the request body will be used as the value of the ``$memc_value`` except for the [[#incr $memc_key $memc_value|incr]] and [[#decr $memc_key $memc_value|decr]] commands.
 Note that if ``$memc_value`` is defined as an empty string (``""``), that empty string will still be used as the value as is.